 - Common Board/Slide Format

-- O Objective, Do Now, Agenda, Exit Ticket
+- o Objective, Do Now, Agenda, Exit Ticket

 - Agenda will include the name of the activity/work product, student work expectations and a timed breakdown of action steps.

 - Check for Understanding

 - Exit Ticket/Assessment

 - Weekly Learning Preview (posted for each week):

-- o Essential question of the week
+- Essential question of the week

-- o Vocabulary:
+- Vocabulary:

-- O Learning & Work statement "This week we will be learning and you will be asked to ."
+- Learning & Work statement "This week we will be learning and you will be asked to ."

-- O Academic Skills:
+- Academic Skills:

-- o Human Skills (21st century skills)
+- Human Skills (21st century skills)